ICBC (Industrial and Commercial Bank of China) Personal Pledged Loan

 Written at: 02 Oct, 2025

-Personal Pledged Loan, by the way probably means you need to be a gurantor to the loan and they can sue you for non payment, like all other banks.
-It could means it need to be secured, though not much information can be found on ICBC's website.
-And this is what we are trying to tell you.
+Personal Pledged Loan - by the way, probably means you need to be a guarantor to the loan, and they can sue you for nonpayment, like all other banks.
+It could mean it needs to be secured, though not much information can be found on ICBC's website.
+And this is what we are trying to tell you with this "review."

-As we have seen so many “comparison” comparison portals or bloggers reviewing it, we thought we would chip in, but with a twist.
-Telling you how many so-called loan comparison websites actually work.
+As we have seen so many “comparison” portals or bloggers reviewing it, we thought we would chip in, but with a twist.
+Telling you how many so-called review or loan comparison websites actually work.

 Credit: Public review found on Seedly and Google